ashutosh887/hacktober-2023/OSS.md

 ## Spring 2: Licencing

+In short, licensing is the legal framework that defines how others can use, modify, and distribute software, content, or creative works.
+It outlines the permissions and restrictions imposed by the original creator or copyright holder.
+Open-source licenses, like the MIT License or GNU General Public License (GPL), specify the terms under which software can be freely shared, modified, and distributed by the community.

 1. **MIT License:**
    - Permissive and simple license.
    - Allows for almost unrestricted use, modification, and distribution of the code.